--This program is on hiatus for 2015. The program described below was in effect in 2014--

 • Funding decisions will be based on a short narrative (1-2 single-spaced pages) describing how the funds will be used and how the grant will result in the improved quality of student learning.

 • Top priority will be given to proposals that seek to develop and incorporate new or innovative approaches to teaching and learning, and ones that will make a lasting impact on instructional quality.
-The Council also prioritizes the development of instructional methods and technologies that can be applied to other courses and disciplines.
+SBS also prioritizes the development of instructional methods and technologies that can be applied to other courses and disciplines.